Gallery: Ex Moss Aston Martin DBR1

 The DBR1 is regarded as the greatest car built by Aston Martin in the British firms 99-year history.
-This incredible racing machine which won the 1959 Le Mans 24-hour race is set to become the most expensive British car ever.
+This incredible racing machine which won the 1959 Le Mans 24-hour race is one of the most valuable British cars in history.

-Built in 1957, the immaculate Aston Martin DBR1 is for sale at Talacrest for a whopping £20million.
+Built in 1957, this is the immaculate Aston Martin DBR1.

 Talacrest are proud to offer for sale the single most successful racing car ever built by Aston Martin.
 After its victorious debut at the 1957 Spa 1000 km race, it scored five more victories including the 24 Hours of Le Mans in 1959 in the hands of Roy Salvadori and Carroll Shelby and was campaigned well into the 1962 season by privateers.
 Beautifully preserved and maintained by a serious collector, despite the car’s incredible value, it has been regularly raced in a variety of historic race events with great success.